JasperKIRK. One name. Born 1954 in San Francisco, California. Grew up in Marin County, CA.

 Dana/JasperKIRK said, "I never intended to dance-dance.
 It was fun and the people were great and it was above all a great distraction and that was enough."
 He continued, "I guess it wasn't enough."
 He goes on, "The saying 'Be careful what you wish for ..."
 "But I didn't wish to dance" adding to the old saying 'Be careful what you don't wish for."

 Jasper: "In 7th grade, I was the guy who danced.
 The crazy kids', the creative/organic crazies' enticed me to gather at the far side of the school near the bridge above the creek.
 This is where I found safety for short periods of time.
-When I and most of the other crazies' left 8th grade, we went a mile away to Redwood high school.
+When gathered with the other crazies' we left 8th grade we went a mile away to Redwood high school.
 "They" called it Deadwood, I didn't call it anything."
 Oh and my savior, Malcolm.
-Half way through 8th grade, Malcolm has a crush on Robin.
+Half way through 8th grade, Malcolm had a crush on Robin.
 She and I were close friends.
 Always together.
 We told Malcolm that she and I were cousins.
 Malcolm, big, solid and smiling.
-At first, I thought he was the new bully.
+At first, I thought he was the next bully.
 He, in fact, became my bodyguard."
-I am forever grateful for Malcome, as well Robin who held on to our "family" secret.
+I am forever grateful for Malcom, as well Robin who held on to our "family" secret.

 The night of the swim meet.

 "I busted loose from the pistol shot.
-I slowed down 3/4's of the way as I was so far ahead of the other nine guys I felt bad.
+I slowed down 3/4's of the way as I was so far ahead of the other nine I felt bad.
 So I waited.
-It was a pristine blue Olympic size Pool at a Five Star Hotel.
-After, Jack came up to me at the side of the pool, squatted down and asked, "Are you an Olympic Swimmer?"
-That night as I was falling asleep I thought "I'm gonna become an Olympic swimmer."
+It was a pristine blue olympic size pool at a five star hotel.
+After, Jack came up to me at the side of the pool, squatted down and asked, "Are you or were you an Olympic Swimmer?"
+That night as I was falling asleep I thought "I'm gonna become an olympic swimmer."
 I didn't know who Jack Brickhouse was at the time, nevertheless, someone noticed me in sports of all things.
 Funny: I grew up across the street from four kids who were all about swimming: water polo, swim meets; one, Robert, did get to the Olympics.
 They had buzzed haircuts since day one.
 Two decades later their hair was past their shoulders."

 Out of Deadwood